xavier-ventura/xavier-ventura/README.md

-### Hey there 👋
+## Hi there 👋, I'm Xavi! 📊

-I'm Xavi, a Data Scientist based in Valencia, Spain.
+☆ *Data Scientist based in Valencia, Spain* ☆

-I mostly work on predictive modeling and data analysis — Python, SQL, R, and Machine Learning with Scikit-learn and XGBoost.
+I mostly work on predictive modeling and data analysis ➯ Python, SQL, R, and Machine Learning with Scikit-learn and XGBoost.

-I also use tools like Neo4j and Cassandra for complex datasets, and I have a unique passion for Semantic Web (Protégé, OWLReady2).
+I also use tools like Neo4j and Cassandra for complex datasets.

-I love messing with data, bringing actionable insights to diverse problems, and building creative projects.
+🝝 I love messing with data, bringing actionable insights to diverse problems, and building creative projects. 🝝

 ---